mobify/workshop--descript/README.md

 This script is an inline script, so we cannot select it using the `src` instead we are going to be using descript's `contains` selector.
 We are also going to add it to a new container `defer` to ensure it is run last.

-Below our other code in the `preProcess` function in `/app/global/baseView.js` lets add:
+Below our other code in the `preProcess` function in `/app/global/baseView.js` let's add:

 ``` javascript
 descript.add('defer', {